C Reactive Protein (CRP Blood Test)

 2. Stay Active

-• Aerobic activities (e.g., brisk walking, cycling)
+• Aerobic activities (for example, brisk walking, cycling)

-• Strength training (e.g., weightlifting, resistance bands)
+• Strength training (for example, weightlifting, resistance bands)

 3. Manage Stress